code4bread/sledge/README.md

 ## Configuration

-You can configure default values for the commands using a

-.sledge.yaml
+Setup the configuration for each of the cloudsql you wish to operate using

- file in your home directory or by specifying a config file with the `--config` flag.
+use the .sledge.yaml file in the home directory or by specifying a config file with the `--config` flag.

-Example

-.sledge.yaml

-:
+Below is the file used for this demo ./.sledge.yaml

 ```yaml
 create: